anfperez/code-assessment-web/blog.md

 Ended up spending a lot of time looking at the cart to figure out how it works.
 The thing I do want to perfect by the end of today is being able to pass the Product name over to the Cart along with its price!

+Later ...

+I've been looking at this code literally all day.
+I think I'm finally beginning to understand how everything works in Redux.
+The concept of 'state' was sort of foreign to me, but now I think I'm beginning to understand, along with dispatch, etc. I've been working on adding some functionality so that the item names will display when the item is placed into the cart.
+I came across a very strange bug that causes the entire app to break once I click "Add to Cart".
+Wonder what's going on...

+Later ...

+Well, I accessed an Object that I need to grab data out of, somehow.
+I think I need to work on this tomorrow.

 ## Second Task
 2. Enhance Cart Functionality